-There's one essential question that expats and students should ask themselves before moving to this multi-million metropolis with its truly unique attitude to life: What are the expected costs of living in Cologne, Germany?
+There's one essential question that expats and students should ask themselves before moving to this multi-million metropolis with its truly unique attitude to life: What are the expected costs of living in Cologne?

 Getting an idea of the costs of living is the cornerstone of any good planning for your relocation to Cologne, and it’s key to preventing any costly surprises.
-Now tell me, is Cologne an expensive city to live in?
-And how does the cost of living in Cologne, Germany, compare to your salary, or even more, compare to living expenses in cities like Berlin?
+So is Cologne an expensive city to live in?
+How does the cost of living in Cologne compare to the average salary or to the living expenses in cities like Berlin?

 We've broken down the cost of living in Cologne, Germany, to give you a bite-sized overview.